 Mixed bible studies are also offered taking people through the foundation found in God’s word (the bible)

 Whilst typically chaplains are not trained counsellors, life experience and training in Pastoral Care can often help out many clients, others are referred on to Counsellors, Psychologists and Psychiatrists (e.g. Local churches, Anglicare, Break the Cycle and others service providers).

-Referrals to other services like Emergency Relief, Men’s Shed, Community Pantry, Mental Health nurse, Financial counselling, Gambling counselling, and government agencies (including Parole, Drug Court, Legal Aid and Centrelink) and-the-like are common.
+Referrals to other services like Emergency Relief, Men’s Shed, Community Pantry, Mental Health nurse, Financial counselling, Gambling counselling, and government and non-government agencies (including Parole, Drug Court, Legal Aid and Centrelink) and-the-like are common.

 Practical help is sometimes provided where time and resources allow.